joyhe208/pkg_sqltranslate/README.md

 Motivation
 ------------
-Data communication often involves visualization and visualization layouts require data structures more complex than a raw table from a database.
+Data communication often involves  visualization layouts that require data structures more complex than a raw table from a database.
 Manually grouping and aggregating table data is often tedious and inefficient.
 It would be much easier if data received from a database/static csv were already formatted in an appropriate way to be used in a layout.
 SQLTranslate aims to solve this problem, using database info and input parameters to formulate SQL commands that can be used to query a database and get nicely formatted data without having to prepare it for use once it's received.
 Best if used in a database-server interface.

 Example Usage: https://github.com/joyhe208/water-data-retrieval-prototype in the GetData module